 The CICA issued three new accounting standards in January 2009: Section 1582, "Business Combinations", Section 1601, "Consolidated Financial Statements" and Section 1602, "Non-Controlling interests".
 These new standards will be effective for fiscal years beginning on or after January 1, 2011.
 Section 1582 replaces section 1581 and establishes standards for the accounting for a business combination.
 It provides the Canadian equivalent to IFRS 3 - Business Combinations.
-Sections 1601 and 1602 together replace section 1600, Consolidated Financial Statements.
-Section 1601, establishes standards for the preparation of consolidated financial statements.
-Section 1602 establishes standards for accounting for a non-controlling interest in a subsidiary in consolidated financial statements subsequent to a business combination.
+Section 1601 establishes standards for the preparation of consolidated financial Statements.
+Section 1601 establishes standards for the preparation of consolidated financial statements.
+Section 1602 establishes standards for a non-controlling interest in a subsidiary in consolidated financial statements subsequent to a business combination.
 It is equivalent to the corresponding provisions of IFRS IAS 27 - Consolidated and Separate Financial Statements.
 The Company is in the process of evaluating the requirements of the new standards.

-Management of capital
+Management of Capital